 A list of events on the tracking website page helps you monitor every occurrence of the tracked action (e.g. a user has accessed a pre-defined part of the website following the campaign).
-You can find event name and value, user id (guest or user email), the url of the visited page, the code of the marketing campaign and time when the event was logged.
+You can find event name and value, user id (guest or user email), the URL of the visited page, the code of the marketing campaign and time when the event was logged.

-In the example above you can see the three kinds of events defined for the Jack and Johnson E-commerce website tracking.
+In the example above, you can see the three kinds of events defined for the Jack and Johnson E-commerce website tracking.
 As soon as a user gets on any of the website pages, a visit event is logged with the 1 value.
 As soon as a user gets to the Orders page of the website, an Order event is logged, with the value that stores an ordered item id.
-As soon as a user gets to the Item Details page of the website, an View item event is logged with a value that stores a viewed item id.
+As soon as a user gets to the Item Details page of the website, a View item event is logged with a value that stores a viewed item id.

 To make sure that synchronization between your website and the application is successful, you may need to enable dynamic website tracking.
 For this, navigate to System > Configuration > General Setup > Tracking, and select the Enable Dynamic Tracking check box.